 Induce garlic in broiler diets to reduce the number of pathogenic bacteria like salmonella spp.

-When use garlic in wider commercial applications there is a test their effects at lower inclusion levels and other preparation as well as administration methods for economic point of view
+When use garlic in wider commercial applications there is a test their effects at lower inclusion levels and other preparation as well as administration methods for economic point of view.

 Future Research Directions: Additional studies are required to establish standardized guidelines for garlic usage in poultry feed, ensuring its efficacy, safety, and economic feasibility.